This Rump Roast Instant Pot recipe simply cannot be beat. It's an old-timey meal that will stick to your bones.

 🎵"Good morning!
 Good morning!"🎵

 It's great to stay up late, but we've got some old-fashioned 1950's cooking to do today.
-I'm going to share my recipe for Rump Roast, a tender and delicious dinner that will placate any finicky friends and family members who might show up for dinner.
+I'm going to share my Rump Roast recipe, a tender and delicious main course that will placate any finicky friends and family members who might show up for dinner.

 So let's get cooking!

 I'm just kidding with you.
 I am actually referring to the cut of meat we're going to use for this pot roast.
 The dish you are about to prepare is actually one of the easiest meals you can make.
 In the old days, it used to take upwards of 3 hours to braise the beef slowly in the oven, but nowadays we have the Instant Pot, which means we can only need to cook the meat for 1 hour.